 When expense recognition occurs, the amount of the expense appears in the income statement, reducing the amount of profit that would otherwise be recorded.
 For a longer-term asset, this means that an asset is being eliminated from the balance sheet and moved to the income statement.
 For a shorter-term asset (such as office supplies) the asset is not present long enough to appear on the balance sheet - it is simply recorded at once in the income statement.

-The timing of expense recognition is one of the more common forms of financial statement fraud, since the managers of a company may have an incentive to delay expense recognition in order to bolster the reported results of a financial period.
+The timing of expense recognition is one of the more common forms of financial statement fraud, since the managers of a company may have an incentive to delay expense recognition in order to bolster the reported results of a reporting period.
 This situation most commonly arises when the compensation of managers is closely tied to the reported results of an organization.